a-p-jo/Gen/README.md

-# Make
+# Gen

-A simple personal program that skips the need to dabble with build-systems- written in C , for C.
+A simple personal script to compile C programs in POSIX systems.

-Uses system() from stdlib.h and works on any POSIX-compliant OS with a CC.